aerogear/graphback/docs/resolvers/custom-resolvers.md

 ```

 ### Usage Of `GraphQLResolveInfo`
-When using the built in `GraphbackCRUDService` such as [CRUDService](../api/graphback-core/classes/_runtime_crudservice_.crudservice.md), Graphback will use the `info` object to map the selected fields from the GraphQL query to the database query.
+When using the built an implementation of the `GraphbackCRUDService` interface, such as [CRUDService](../api/graphback-core/classes/_runtime_crudservice_.crudservice.md), Graphback will use the `info` object to map the selected fields from the GraphQL query to the database query.
 If the requested fields from the GraphQL query are not contained by the `model` held by the service in question, then an empty selection of fields will be sent to the database.
 For example, if the GraphQL query contains the `Note` model informations, passing the `info` into a
  ```ts
  await context.Comment.findBy(args, context, info)
  ```